dewigould/BRSETMultiLabelOpthalmology/README.md

 # BRESTMultiLabelOpthalmology
-This repository hosts the version of the code used for the publication: "Multi-label disease classification of retinal fundus images using deep learning".
+This repository hosts the version of the code used for the publication: "Deep Learning for Multi-Label Disease Classification of Retinal Images: Insights from Brazilian Data for AI Development in Lower-Middle Income Countries".

 ## Dataset Access